|Nutrition Facts (per serving)|

 Remove all but 2 tablespoons of bacon drippings from the pan and increase the heat to medium.
 Add the onions and cook for about 3 minutes, or until softened.
 Add the garlic, if using, and cook for 1 minute longer.

-Pour the cans of cream of mushroom soup into the pot along with the drained green beans, about half of the cheese, and all but 2 tablespoons of the crumbled bacon.
+Pour the cans of cream of mushroom soup into the pot along with the drained green beans, about half of the cheddar cheese, milk, and all but 2 tablespoons of the crumbled bacon.
 Taste and add about 1/2 teaspoon of kosher salt and 1/4 teaspoon of freshly ground black pepper, or to taste.

 Transfer the green bean mixture to a lightly greased 2 1/2- to 3-quart casserole.